twbs/bootstrap/site/content/docs/5.1/components/modal.md

 ## Usage

-The modal plugin toggles your hidden content on demand, via data attributes or JavaScript.
+The modal plugin toggles your hidden content on-demand via data attributes or JavaScript.
 It also overrides default scrolling behavior and generates a `.modal-backdrop` to provide a click area for dismissing shown modals when clicking outside the modal.

 ### Via data attributes